marinednadude/Jonah-Ventures-Library-Preparation/Jonah-Ventures-Library-Preparation-BeBOP.md

 ### Summary

 This protocol is used by [Jonah Ventures](https://jonahventures.com/) to prepare next-generation amplicon/metabarcoding sequencing libraries from  NOAA PMEL OME PCR1 products.
-PCR plates are first cleaned using Exo1/SAP, then barcoded using unique, sample-specific Illumina Nextera Unique Dual Indices (2x 10bp), pooled using mag-bind normalization, and sequenced on a NovaSeq 6000 using the SP Reagent Kit v1.5 (500 cycles) (cat# 20028402).
+PCR plates are first cleaned using either the Zymo ZR-96 DNA Clean-Up Kit or Exo1/SAP, then barcoded using unique, sample-specific Illumina Nextera Unique Dual Indices (2x 10bp) or 12-nucleotide index sequence, pooled using mag-bind normalization or the SequalPrep Normalization kit (cat#A10510-01), and sequenced on a NovaSeq 6000 using the SP Reagent Kit v1.5 (500 cycles) (cat# 20028402).
 Importantly, this standard two-step PCR sequencing library preparation methodology allows for the reuse of indices across multiple markers per sample, enabling 4 plates x 96 samples x 5-8 markers = 1,920-3,071 total libraries with far greater than 100K sequence read depth.

+This protocol has been used over multiple years and has evolved over time.
+There are two variations of the PCR amplicon cleanup, and the PCR normal pool is indicated as option A or B in the protocols and Table of Protocol variations for each OME barcode and sequencing run included below.

 ### Method description and rationale

 Advantages to this protocol include ease of use, leveraging commercially available Illumina sequencing kits and indices, as well as the ability to sequence across the tree of life with a multi-marker approach with up to 384 samples x 8 markers simultaneously.
 This protocol's steps include: _PCR Amplicon Cleanup_, _Barcoding/Indexing PCR_, _PCR Normalization and Pooling_, and _Sequencing_.
 NOAA PMEL OME conducts eDNA sample collection, filtration, extraction, and PCR1 amplification before this protocol (See our NOAA PMEL OME [Methods](https://zenodo.org/communities/noaa_ome)).
 Plates of PCR1 product are shipped on dry ice to Jonah Ventures in Boulder, CO, USA, where they are processed using this protocol by the sequencing company.
-PCR1 product is first cleaned to remove excess primers and dNTPs using an Exo1/SAP cleanup protocol.
+PCR1 product is first cleaned to remove excess primers and dNTPs using either option A) an Exo1/SAP cleanup protocol or option B) Zymo ZR-96 DNA Clean-Up Kit (4 x 96 Preps.) (cat#D4018) (Zymo, Irvine, CA).
 Cleaned PCR1 product is then indexed through a second barcoding PCR step using Illumina Nextera UDI indices.
-Indexed PCR2 product is then normalized using mag-bind normalization and then pooled by even volume (and concentration) into a final pooled library.
+Indexed PCR2 product is then normalized using option A) mag-bind normalization or option B) SequalPrep Normalization Plates (Life Technologies, Carlsbad, CA) and then pooled by even volume (and concentration) into a final pooled library.
 The library is then sequenced on an Illumina NovaSeq 6000 at the Texas A&M Agrilife Genomics and Bioinformatics Sequencing Core using the SP Reagent Kit v1.5 (500 cycles).
 The sequencing core demultiplexes raw sequence data.
 And downstream bioinformatics is conducted via [REVAMP](https://github.com/McAllister-NOAA/REVAMP).

 This protocol is less detailed than our typical protocols, as we do not conduct this protocol ourselves.
 However, we capture the necessary [FAIRe](https://fair-edna.github.io/) relevant information.